 For this entry-level job, the work you do might get boring at times, but if you take pride in the accuracy and timeliness of your work, this job could be the perfect fit for you.

 Where to find data entry jobs

-You can find data entry jobs via the best job sites for remote work, such as Upwork.
+You can find these jobs via the best job sites for remote work, such as Upwork.
 Searching social media sites like LinkedIn or community websites like Reddit (learn more about how to make money on Reddit) or Facebook groups can also turn up data entry jobs.Check Out Jobs on Upwork

 How much do data entry workers make?

 Data entry workers earn between $11 to $17 per hour.